Laser micromachining of lithium niobate based resonant sensors towards medical devices applications

 Research output: Contribution to journal › Article › peer-review

 Colleges, School and Institutes

-This paper presents a micromachining process for lithium niobate (LiNbO3) material to rapid prototype a resonant sensor design for medical devices applications.
+This paper presents a micromachining process for lithium niobate (LiNbO 3) material for the rapid prototyping of a resonant sensor design for medical devices applications.
 Laser micromachining was used to fabricate samples of lithium niobate material.
 A qualitative visual check of the surface was performed using scanning electron microscopy.
-Surface roughness was quantitatively investigated using an optical surface profiler.
-A surface roughness of 0.526 μm was achieved by the laser micromachining.
+The surface roughness was quantitatively investigated using an optical surface profiler.
+A surface roughness of 0.526 µm was achieved by laser micromachining.
 The performance of the laser-micromachined sensor has been examined in different working environments and different modes of operation.
 The sensor exhibits a Quality-factor (Q-factor) of 646 in a vacuum; and a Q-factor of 222 in air.
-The good match between modelling and experimental results shows that the laser-micromachined sensors has a high potential to be used as resonance biosensor.
+The good match between the modelling and experimental results shows that the laser-micromachined sensor has a high potential to be used as a resonance biosensor.

 |Publication status||Published - 14 Apr 2020|